wootfish/eli.sohl.com/_posts/2020-06-05-dht-size-estimation.md

 The next step is to combine these measurements into an overall size estimate.
 There are many reasonable ways to do this.
 I've illustrated the results of two simple ideas on a variety of networks below.

 These charts are histograms showing many independent size estimates on many different networks of a given size.
-Being histograms, the y-axis shows relative frequency, which is why I've left it unlabeled: absolute units would just end up being a function of the sample size and bucket sizes and would not convey anything useful.

 If it helps, you can think of these as approximating probability density functions for size estimates under the given parameterizations.

+Being histograms, the y-axis shows relative frequency, which is why I've left it unlabeled: columns' values in terms of any absolute units would just end up being a function of the sample size and bucket sizes and would not convey anything useful.

 Both methods start by taking unweighted averages across all the measurements for each order statistic.
-The blue curve shows the result of generating a size estimate from each of these, then averaging those estimates.
+The blue curve shows the result of generating a size estimate from each measurement and then averaging those estimates.
 The green curve shows the result of deriving the estimate from a least-squares fit (as discussed in the last section).

 Some hardcore stats nerd could probably find an even more accurate method for generating consolidated size estimates; if that's you, I'd love to hear about it.